DTE Energy, Consumers Energy face power-outage challenges

-The power in Leah Thomas’ Beverly Hills, Michigan, home went out about 9 p.m. last Wednesday.
+The power in Leah Thomas’ Beverly Hills, Michigan, home went out about 9 p.m. on Feb.
+22.

-It was back on Sunday evening but was lost again the next day.
+It was back on four days later, on Sunday evening, but was lost again the next day.
 And like thousands of Michigan residents left in the dark following back-to-back ice storms, Thomas wonders when the lights will come on — and stay on.

-“It has been unsettling … not knowing exactly what is going to happen day to day,” she told The Associated Press Tuesday.
+“It has been unsettling … not knowing exactly what is going to happen day to day,” she told The Associated Press in an interview Tuesday.

-Detroit-based DTE Energy said Monday afternoon that service had been returned to more than 95% of its more than 600,000 customers who lost power during Wednesday’s ice storm.
-Another 46,000 were out Tuesday following a second ice storm on Monday.
+Detroit-based DTE Energy reported Wednesday morning that about 15,890 of its customers still were without service.
+More than 600,000 homes and businesses serviced by the utility lost power during last Wednesday’s ice storm.
+An additional 46,000 were out Tuesday following a second ice storm on Monday.

-Jackson, Michigan-based Consumers Energy had restored power to about 260,000 customers who had lost service before Monday’s storm knocked out electricity to another 45,000 homes and businesses.
-The utility said Tuesday that power to those customers should be back on by Wednesday.
+Jackson, Michigan-based Consumers Energy said Wednesday morning that it had restored power to more than 90% of its 403,000 customers who lost it following both storms.
+Nearly all of the remaining homes and business without service should have it back later in the day, the utility said.

 Meanwhile, Thomas said her family is trying to keep their pipes from bursting because of the cold and have lost all the food in their refrigerator.